jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 - Hide Things
     - Things in the generated application are hidden, to keep the focus on the structure (but they can be shown if chosen).
 - Extra Relation Splines
     - Add special lines to the diagram that expresses the Structure.
 You won’t see the relations between classes as well in the structure as you do in the generated code, and I do want to see it.
-The relations between classes should be expressed with relation splines in the Classses collection.
-And the classes collection’s mutual parent structure should be expressed as the encapsulation structure, right then and there. iagram elements may be added to better see that.
+The relations between classes should be expressed with relation splines in the Classes collection.
+And the classes collection’s mutual parent structure should be expressed as the encapsulation structure, right then and there.
+Diagram elements may be added to better see that.
     Perhaps I should develop a separate way to notate the structure.
 Perhaps you should draw out the relations as you see them in the generated code and then Structure will figure out what it means.
     That means you draw classes and you put object in them and that draws out the relation.
 The object contain the members of the Class class and you can specify it furtherly there.